user18130814200115-2/html.duckduckgo-GET/README.md

 ### Try it out first
 You can try my hosted version [here](https://wester.digital/html/).
+THe version running there is `branding.php` which modifies the logo's and name.

 Bandwidth is not cheap though, so if you want, feel free to [donate](https://wester.digital/ssg/donations.html) to the upkeep of the website.